Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Related Work

 Long \textit{et al.} \cite{long2019collecting}, applied Neural-Based sequence labeling on English and Chinese cybersecurity articles for extracting IoCs.
 Their model has achieved an average F1-score of 89.0\% for English and 81.8\% for Chinese articles.
 Researchers also investigated IoCs over social networks such as Twitter and Facebook.
 Niakanlahiji \textit{et al.}~\cite{9006562} conducted experiments on Twitter posts and proposed a system that incorporates graph theory to identify credible Twitter users.
 They also proposed machine learning algorithms to distinguish CTI tweets from non-CTI tweets and text mining methods to extract IoCs.
 The study observed that around 10\% of identified URLs exist in blacklisted databases when considering real-time extraction, and it increased to 26\% after one week.
 In~\cite{sabottke2015vulnerability}, Sabottke \textit{et al.} gathered data by searching tweets with CVE identifiers.
-Since tweets without the CVE ID are disregarded, the system is insufficient to discover possible exploits of other threat-related tweets. iACE is an automated IoC extractor developed by Liao et al.~\cite{liao2016acing} to extract IoC from blogs and forum articles. iACE uses an SVM model to discover relevant sentences from articles that include IoCs by examining the grammatical relationships between IoCs and context words via a graph mining approach.
+Since tweets without the CVE ID are not considered, the system is insufficient to discover possible exploits of other threat-related tweets.